csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

   - Check for distinct values across columns (all good here)

+* Check for nulls

 ***Notes***
-1. Some station names can have more than one id (create new unique station ids)
+1. Some station names can have more than one id (create new unique station ids).

     * Prior to Dec ids were unique intergers, afterward alphanumeric ids were added but old ids were still being used.